 Ferial Haffajee is an editor and investigative journalist.
 She is editor at ANCIR and editor-at-large at the Huffington Post SA.
 Previously she was editor-in-chief of City Press and the Mail&Guardian, both leading investigative titles in South Africa where the teams she worked with published many award-winning investigations.

 Ferial is a judge of the CNN-Multichoice African journalist of the year awards.
 In 2014, she was awarded a World Press Freedom International Media award by the Committee for the Protection of Journalists.
 An aspirant author, her first book "What if there were no whites in South Africa?" was a best-seller and pot-stirrer.

-Amanda Strydom, managing editor for ANCIR, started working in media 10 years ago at a campus radio station.
-Since then, she has worked across a number of media, night editor at the Mail & Guardian.
+Amanda Strydom is the managing editor for ANCIR and its security subsidiary, afriLEAKS.
+She has worked across a number of media, including night editor at the Mail & Guardian.

 Jacopo Ottaviani is an ICFJ Knight Fellow and works as pan-African data editor at Code for Africa.
 He is experienced in data journalism, digital cartography, immersive storytelling and transnational data projects, and builds narratives and visualisations around data and fieldwork.

 His innovative works have been published by, among others, DER SPIEGEL, El País, Al Jazeera and Internazionale.

 David Lemayian is an ICFJ Knight Fellow and leads the development of journalistic tools and software for Code for Africa.
 His projects help local newsrooms to produce innovative storytelling and to increase engagement with their audiences across platforms.